 That was enough to launch him on a quest to find out “WHY?”

 What he discovered was that successful psychotherapy was accompanied by physical changes.
-When the those didn’t occur, neither did the psychological transformation.
+When those physical changes didn’t occur, neither did the psychological transformation.

 He summed up that inquiry in the dense volume, Body and Mature Behavior: A Study of Anxiety, Sex, Gravitation, and Learning.